Arizona High Risk Homeowners Insurance

 5. Tucson Floods (2023): Heavy rains caused flash flooding in Tucson, impacting hundreds of homes and generating insurance claims for water damage.

 Remember, specific risks can vary depending on your location within Arizona.
-It's crucial to consult with a qualified insurance agent to understand your individual needs and choose the right coverage for your home.
+It's crucial to consult a qualified insurance agent to understand your individual needs and choose the right coverage for your home.

 Unable to Obtain Coverage?

 Many consumers opt to allow their mortgage companies to add “force placed” or “lender placed” coverage to their homes.
 The unfortunate issue is that many times the mortgage companies do not make it clear that typically these policies do not cover your personal property, loss of use or even your liability.
-They are typically insurance policies that the consumer pays for, that mostly benefits a bank and not them.
-It is without a doubt that mortgage forced policies are the lease safe option in the market.
+They are typically insurance policies that the consumer pays for that mostly benefit a bank and not them.
+It is without a doubt that mortgage-forced policies are the least safe option in the market.

-Since FAIR Plans are considered the market of last resort, consumers will be best served when they find an agent with the experience in high risk insurance as well right resources and carriers.
-Ultimately the end goal is to obtain the right coverage at a competitive price and with the right agent that can be accomplished in almost any situation.
+Since FAIR Plans are considered the market of last resort, and Arizona does not have one, consumers will be best served when they find an agent with experience in high risk insurance as well as the right resources and carriers.
+Ultimately the end goal is to obtain the right coverage at a competitive price and with the right agent; that can be accomplished in almost any situation.